Skip to main content

 Fixtures must be defined inside a FixtureContainer object.
 This can be an instance of a Java class or a Kotlin object.
 They carry a string key which must be unique — and a factory that creates the value.

-It is best to define fixtures statically by public properties, which you can then use when referencing them in tests.
+It is best to define fixtures as static/public properties, which you can then import by name in your tests.

 Primary Fixtures